 It’s undeniable that parenthood is expensive.
-In fact, according to a recent Freedom Debt Relief survey 20% of parents say the cost of childcare was about the same or more than the cost of their rent or mortgage payments.
-And in a 2017 study, the USDA estimated that the cost to raise a child born in 2015 is $233,610 Depending on where you live, the number could be even bigger.
+In fact, according to a recent Freedom Debt Relief survey, 20% of parents say the cost of childcare was about the same or more than the cost of their rent or mortgage payments.
+And in a 2017 study, the USDA estimated that the cost to raise a child born in 2015 is $233,610.
+Depending on where you live, the number could be even higher.

 Raising a child comes with many unexpected costs that even the best parenting books can’t prepare you for.
-So to help new parents get ready to deal with these expenses, we asked our employees to tell us about the most surprising expenses they had to deal with as a new mom or dad.
+So, to help new parents get ready to deal with these expenses, we asked our employees to tell us about their most unexpected costs of raising a kid as new moms and dads.

 My tip: Don’t try to do it all.
 Your quality time with your children should be your #1 focus – especially if you’re a working parent with mainly evenings and weekends to spend with them.
 If you have the bandwidth to pursue these social activities, then by all means go to a few of them.
 Allocate a small budget, or “fun-fund” for your child’s social activities so that you’re not pulling money from necessary living expenses.
 Consider making thoughtful homemade items with your kids and giving them out as birthday presents.
 Take advantage of bargains and major sales when buying gifts.
 Re-gift items if you find an opportunity to.
 Maintaining a social life for yourself AND your children is possible!

 Raising two boys on my own required various methods of cost-cutting for some time.
 I can’t really say I had an unexpected big expense, more like a lot of ongoing ones.
 While raising my kids, I had to come up with ways to shave excess costs but still enjoy life and do the things we wanted.